evansvillewy/07-Project-1/README.md

 ## Jupyter Notebooks

-1. GetDataFromAPIs.ipynb - retrieves the crime and weather data in json format and saves it ti txt files for cleaning by another jupyter notebook
+1. GetDataFromAPIs.ipynb - retrieves the crime and weather data in json format and saves it to txt files for cleaning by another jupyter notebook
 2. CleanData.ipynb - cleans and merges the crime and weather data saved in txt files by GetDataFromAPIs.ipynb
 3. TempCentralMeasuresOfTendency.ipynb - Calculates and displays the central measures of tendency for the crime temperature data
-4. CrimeRatesByTemp.ipynb - displays bar charts for the counts by crime type, displays the scatter chart for crime count by temperature, displays the crime count by temperature ranges by 10 degrees, displays the crime rate by temp by the top 4 crime types
+4. CrimeRatesByYearAndTemp - displays bar charts for the counts by crime type, displays the scatter chart for crime count by temperature, displays the crime count by temperature ranges by 10 degrees, displays the crime rate by temp by the top 4 crime types
-5. CrimeRatesByYearAndTemp - displays the comparison of crime rates by year by temperature.
+6. Project-1.ipynb - displays crime count by month

 ## Does Weather affect Crime Rates?